grssnbchr/categorical-spatial-interpolation/analysis/index.md

 ### Make Regular Grid {#make-regular-grid}

-Now it get's complicated.
-Well, so so.
-The goal of this whole exercise is *interpolating a discrete geometric point data set to a continuous surface*, represented by a regular grid ("raster").
+Now it starts to get interesting.
+The goal of this whole exercise is *interpolating a discrete geometric point data set to a continuous surface*, represented by a regular grid (a "raster" in geoscience terms).

 For that, I create a regular grid with `st_make_grid` from the `sf` package.
 This function takes an `sf` object like `germany_buffered` and